 As I write this, Rex is properly eyeballing my toast.
 This is not the first time I’ve witnessed my son watch my food’s every move in the past week.
 So Eamo and I decided it was time to start thinking about introducing solid food to his diet.
 I’m not going to lie, I’ve not researched weaning a huge amount, mainly because every time I go to, there seems to be (much like every fucking thing to do with parenting) a lot of conflicting information.
 Some people opt for baby-led weaning, others spoon-feed.
 What am I going to do?
 I’m going to make it up as I go along, of course 🙂.

-I recently spoke to the Oracle about the whole thing and mentioned I could’t be arsed to puree a load of meals, etc. She suggested, as a start, to try Rex with porridge fingers.
+I recently spoke to the Oracle about the whole thing and mentioned I could’t be arsed to puree a load of meals, etc (thinking about it, maybe I should add a cook to my list of baby must-haves).
+She suggested, as a start, to try Rex with porridge fingers.
 I have to say that I really like the idea of Rex experimenting with food himself.
 Even if that means a ridiculous mess, I really want him to find his own way with it.
 So yesterday morning, Eamo and I sat down to breakfast for the first time with Rex next to us in his highchair and I can’t describe how lovely it was for us all to be having a meal together.

 As Eamo and I tucked into our eggs, Rex was introduced to the world with my version of porridge fingers, which looked, well, awful.
 Overcooked porridge takes on a kind of grey-ish, glue-type appearance so I wouldn’t have been surprised if he’d launched them back at me.
 Luckily they tasted (marginally) better than they looked.
 As he gummed/chewed on the deliciously tasty offering, his facial expressions were brilliant.
 Excitement laced with what the frigging hell is this on a baby’s face is the best look ever!